Manasaare: Critical response

 R G Vijayasarathy of Rediff.com scored the film at 3.5 out of 5 stars and says "Sathya Hegde, the cameraman and Mano Murthy, the music composer.
 Hegde goes to the deep, inaccessible corners of Madikeri, Karwar and other places to add lot of visual strength to the movie.
 Hats off to Mano Murthy for his superb music.
 Manasaare is a must-watch for all Kannada film viewers who are tired of watching a series of remakes and eagerly waiting for original stories".
 A critic from Deccan Herald wrote "The director takes care that this doesn’t happen but cannot pump up the film’s pace, held down by a couple of songs and scenes.
 The film has a sudden end and does not touch the viewer.
-Then again, ‘Manasaare’ may not be everybody’s cup of tea".
+Then again, ‘Manasaare’ may not be everybody's cup of tea".
 A critic from Bangalore Mirror wrote "The best things in the film are the dialogues, camera work (Sathya Hegde), lyrics by Jayanth Kaikini (even though it is still about rain) and music by Mano Murthy (that still sounds like the rain and showers you have heard before).
 Bhat’s inspirations come from various old sources, but that is not enough to beef up this film".
-A critic from The New Indian Express scored the film at 1 out of 2 stars and wrote "The editing and art work add strength to the movie.
+A critic from The New Indian Express scored the film at three-and-a-half out of five stars and wrote "The editing and art work add strength to the movie.
 "Ello Maleyaagidhe Endhu", "Kanna Haniyondhige Kenne Maathaadidhe" and "Naa Naguva Modalene" are superb compositions.
 The fantastic visuals, melodious music and Yogaraj Bhat's dialogues are the high points of Manasaare".